seanmtracey/CineList-API/README.md

 Location information is retreived using postcodes.io and OpenStreetMap's Nominatim service.
 Cinema information is parsed from FindAnyFilm.co.uk and returns Cinema listings based on a location.

+## Building + Running

+1. Clone this repo
+2. Enter the cloned directory with a CLI of your choice
+3. Run `npm i`
+4. Run `npm run start` to begin server

 ## ENDPOINTS

 ### /search